kenchan0824/simple-web3/README.md

 # Solana Simple Web3
 A simple API to interact with the Solana blockchain.

-In regard to testing Solana programs, ones often have to prepare multiple **user roles** and **tokens**, which can be tedious. *Simple-Web3* simplifies your tasks to just a few lines of code.
+In regard to testing Solana programs, ones often have to prepare multiple **user roles** and **tokens**, which can be tedious. *Simple-Web3* simplifies your tasks into just a few lines of code.

 ## Setup